mahima23anu/mahima23anu/README.md

-### 👋 Hi, I'm Mahima Gupta, a tech enthusiast mastering HTML, CSS, JS, React.js, Node.js, C++, and Python.
-Former Event Head, currently diving into Machine Learning.
-Let's collaborate!
-Reach me at mahimagupta728@gmail.com.
-Check out my projects below and star your favorites! ⭐
+###  Hello there! 😄 I'm Mahima Gupta, a tech enthusiast deeply immersed in the world of coding.
+I've gained proficiency in several languages like HTML, CSS, JavaScript, React.js, Node.js, C++, and Python.
+Creating engaging web applications is something I genuinely enjoy, and I've had the privilege of organizing events as an Event Head.
+Currently, I'm on an exciting journey of learning Machine Learning, and I'm eager to delve into its details and potential applications.
+I'm always open to collaborations and excited to explore new projects.
+Please feel free to reach out at mahimagupta728@gmail.com , and do take a moment to check out the projects I've shared below!

 👋 Greetings!
 I'm Mahima Gupta, a tech enthusiast proficient in HTML, CSS, JavaScript, React.js, Node.js, C++, and Python.